AlexBohdjalian/CM30080_CW/README.md

   - where test images are located
   - where test annotations are located
   - where training images are located
   - where the training image gaussian pyramids should be located

+In order to use the file, please change the `test_dir` and `train_dir` variables where indicated at the top of the file to point to the directories of the data you have.
+Then, simply execute the file.

 It creates predicated images with bounding boxes and captions in the base directory.